varabyte/kotter/README.md

 can be called from both of them.

-It's not expected that most users will ever use this, but it can be a way to write a common getter that both the render block and run block can use (perhaps for data that is also set by the run block elsewhere).
+It's not expected that most users will ever use this, but it can be a way to write a common getter that both the render block and run block can use (perhaps for data that is set by the run block elsewhere).

 #### ConcurrentScopedData